ehmicky/autoserver/docs/idl.md

 # JSON references

-The file can be broken down into several files or use libraries, by referring to external files (local or HTTP/HTTPS) or Node.js modules, using [JSON references](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03).
+The file can be broken down into several files by referring to external files (local or HTTP/HTTPS), using
+[JSON references](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03).
 Those are simple objects with a single `$ref` property pointing to the file, e.g.: